-The tobacco products shall be deemed to include: cigarettes, cigars, cigarillos and smoking tobacco.
+The tobacco products shall be deemed to include: cigarettes, cigarillos and smoking tobacco, as well as vaporizers, heated tobacco products and e-liquids.

 The tobacco products must be marked with tobacco stamps of the Ministry of Finance of the Republic of Croatia pursuant to the provisions of the Law.